haroldgc/codingsre/_posts/2023-07-16-golang-fundamentals.md

 + Open source: Go is open source.
 + Cross-platform: Go is cross-platform.

-# Main advantage of Go over Python

-Go is a compiled language and statically typed, this makes Go faster than Python at runtime, also more secure than Python at and easier to deploy than Python.

-# Main advantage of Python over Go

-Python is dynamically typed, which makes Python easier to use than Go.
-Python is interpreted, also makes Python easier to use than Go.
-Python is more mature than Go, and there is a larger community around Python with more libraries available.

 # Go installation

 + Download the latest version of Go from the official website and extract the tarball into `/usr/local`: